crafttheweb/thelastpickle/_posts/2015-10-12-partitioning-cassandra-for-fun-and-timeouts.md

     WriteTimeout: code=1100 [Coordinator node timed out waiting for replica nodes' responses] message="Operation timed out - received only 2 responses." info={'received_responses': 2, 'required_responses': 3, 'consistency': 'ALL'}
     cqlsh:timeout>

 This is what we wanted to see.
-From the coordinators point of view there was enough nodes to start the request, so it sent commands to all the available replicas.
-But after that? _shrug_.
+From the Coordinator's point of view there were enough nodes to start the request, so it sent commands to all the available replicas.
+But after that? _Shrug_.
 Our theory is that `node3` did the work and sent a response to `node2` that was blocked.
 We can confirm that by enabling tracing and running it again:

     cqlsh:timeout> tracing on;
     Now Tracing is enabled